 - it’s been tested in the field by many hunters; if the company still sells it, it must mean it’s a good product

-- you may draw from the experience of many other users, through consumer reviews, videos, and a wealth of information for a product that’s been owned by many
+- you may draw from the experience of many other users through consumer reviews, videos, and a wealth of information for a product owned by many

-- the manufacturer is still offering their warranty; simply because it’s not on the last year’s catalog, it doesn’t mean that the company is not supporting it any more.
+- the manufacturer is still offering their warranty; simply because it’s not in the last year’s catalog, it doesn’t mean that the company is not supporting it anymore.

 However, there may be disadvantages of older models, and here they are:

-- technology and materials advance quite fast, and an older crossbow model might be heavier, or more loud, or more cumbersome in some way than newer models.
-Good news though: the crossbow industry is not innovating at such a rapid speed (like electronics, for example).
-A good crossbow is pretty much a good crossbow in 10 years from now.
+- technology and materials advance quite fast, and an older crossbow model might be heavier, or louder, or more cumbersome in some way than newer models.
+Good news, though: the crossbow industry is not innovating at such a rapid speed (like electronics, for example).
+A good crossbow is pretty much a good crossbow 10 years from now.